eocdb/eocdb-webui/docs/source/ocdb-valication-rules.md

 # OCDB Data Import Validation Rules

-The OCDB database system applied validation rules on data submission.
-These rules are based on the NASA Seabass rules, but can have differences.
-The rules apply on the header (meta data) if a Seabass file as well as on records.
+The OCDB database system applies data validation rules during data submission.
+Teh aim is to ensure inter-operability.
+Please refer to for more information about the structure of these rules.
+This chapter will list the current rules.

 ### Header